Exam Announcement Details

 Minimum Training, Education & Experience

-ADDITIONAL REQUIREMENT FOR CANDIDATES CLAIMING BILINGUAL FLUENCY ONLY - Ability to read and write English and the designated non-English language.
+2. ADDITIONAL REQUIREMENT ONLY FOR CANDIDATES CLAIMING BILINGUAL FLUENCY FOR THE BILINGUAL SPECIALTY - Sufficient training and/or experience to be able to converse, understand, and speak fluently and clearly in English and the designated non-English language.

-Both Bilingual and Non-Bilingual candidates are encouraged to apply!
+Both Bilingual and Non-Bilingual candidates are eligible to apply!

 Physical & Medical Requirements